eaburns/peggy/README.md

 and must be syntactically valid as the condition of an [if statement](https://golang.org/ref/spec#If_statements).

-Label expressions of the containing rule define identifiers accessible in the Go code.
+Label expressions in scope of the code predicate define identifiers accessible in the Go code.
 The value of the identifier is a `string` of the input consumed by the labeled expression.
 If the labeled expression has yet to accept at the time the code predicate is evalutade, the string is empty.